Manezki/python-sc2-wiki/Worker-rush-bot.md

-With everything installed in the [previous step](./Getting-started), it is time to create the first bot.
+With everything installed in the [previous step](./Getting-started), it is time to create the first bot that will play against the games own AI.

 # Strategy overview